gayatri-p/Emission_fitting_MCMC/README.md

  ```--niter``` The number of MCMC iterations you want to run.
 Could be modified given some strange behavior of the chains.

 The code will check for autocorrelation by ensuring the number of iterations is 40x the autocorrelation time for each parameter.
+THe code should taken <30 seconds to run with the defaults in place.
 This will output a corner plot that will save as a .png file(MCMC.png) as well as an output csv file with the final posterior distributions and upper and lower errorbars($1 \sigma$) saved as Final_results.csv.